 In this special blog series, ERP Software & FDA Compliance, we’ll discuss the advantages of using an ERP system in an FDA-regulated industry.
 From organizing mission-critical documents to vendor management, you’ll learn how ERP helps keep product timelines in place and manufacturers in compliance.

-From food and beverage to medical device, manufacturers in FDA-regulated industries have a critical responsibility to maintain end-to-end lot and serial number tracking and management.
+Medical device manufacturers in FDA-regulated industries have a critical responsibility to maintain end-to-end lot and serial number tracking and management.
 Today’s ERP systems support this requirement through automated traceability technology, allowing manufacturers to track materials and products through receiving, production, inspection, shipping and more.
 Such comprehensive transparency allows organizations to increase the integrity of their data, enhance customer safety and protect their brand – while meeting regulatory requirements.

 Here are three key benefits manufacturers can expect from ERP-enabled lot and serial tracking.